ccvale/pastel-theme/README.md

 ## Installation

-1. Search for Brighter Horizon in Extensions option in VS Code sidebar
+1. Search for Pastel in Extensions option in VS Code sidebar
 2. Click on Install to add the theme to your VS Code setup
 3. Open the Command Palette (Ctrl-Shift-P) and select Preferences: Color Theme.
 This will list down all the themes you've installed.
-4. Select the Brighter Horizon theme to activate it.
+4. Select the Pastel theme to activate it.

 ## Credits